Unable to hit the gym? Try Pilates on-demand

 Looking for a way to shake up your home workouts?
 How about Pilates?

 Many people associate Pilates with intimidating equipment and a boutique price tag.
-Yet with Pilates on-demand, you can reap many health benefits of a traditional equipment-based Pilates class with nothing more than a sticky mat.
-Here's what you need to know to start incorporating mat-style Pilates into your home workout routine.
+Yet with Pilates on-demand, you can reap many health benefits of an equipment-based Pilates class with nothing more than a sticky mat.
+Here's what you need to know to get started along with some of our favorite workouts.

 Pilates is a low-impact exercise regime that focuses on lengthening the spine and strengthening the core.
 Typical mat or equipment-based exercises are based on the moves developed by Joseph Pilates.
 When doing mat-based Pilates, you use your body to create resistance.
-Whereas, a reformer or tower Pilates class utilizes pulleys and springs on the equipment to create resistance.
-While Joseph Pilates may have created the moves in the method, you will ultimately bring them to life.
+Whereas a reformer or tower Pilates class utilizes pulleys and springs on the equipment to create resistance.

 Pilates is known for core strengthening.
 Here are some other benefits that you can expect from consistent Pilates workouts: